Donate

 Meet Liam

 I’m Liam Quaide, the Social Democrats TD for Cork East.
-I’ve been a Councillor with the East Cork Municipal District since 2019.
+I previously was a Councillor with the East Cork Municipal District since 2019.

 I am also a clinical psychologist and have worked for many years with Community Adult Mental Health teams, and more recently in hospital outpatient services.
 After becoming a parent I was drawn to politics by the urgency of the climate crisis, and I strongly believe that environmental action and social justice need to go hand in hand.